FleX-d/RSM/apps/MCManager/README.md

 # MCManager

-Mosquitto Comunication Manager is aplication witch is using Mosquitto Client facade for manage multiple clients and also using IPC layer to communicate with other aplications
+Mosquitto Comunication Manager is an aplication witch is using Mosquitto Client facade for manage multiple clients and also is using IPC layer to communicate with other aplications.

 ## Example Usecase